-Supported by the Diversity and Talent Management within Human Resources, ERGs help build a unified sense of community, offer their members professional and personal development opportunities, and provide access to Institute leaders.
+Supported by the Learning, Development, and Inclusion Department within Human Resources, ERGs help build a unified sense of community, offer their members professional and personal development opportunities, and provide access to Institute leaders.

-The mission of the GLBT & Friends ERG is to advance an ideal and inclusive work environment by supporting gay, lesbian, bisexual, and transgendered employees, patients, and caregivers.
+The mission of the LGBT & Friends ERG is to advance an ideal and inclusive work environment by supporting gay, lesbian, bisexual, and transgender employees, patients, and caregivers.